tuckerlucey/tuckerlucey.github.io/README.md

-## Developer Portfolio Landing Page Template
+## Github Developer Portfolio Template

 ### Introduction

-Use this template if you need a quick developer / data science portfolio!
-Based on a Minimal Jekyll theme for GitHub Pages.
+Use this template to set up your personal Github page or repository website.
+This excellent template was forked from...., which is based on the Minimal Jekyll theme for GitHub Pages.

 ### Installation